 We also manage a number of historic sites – known as legacy sites – that we did not operate, but for which we are now responsible through acquisitions and mergers.
 We rehabilitate these sites and, where and when we can, transfer them to local authorities or third parties.
 In situations where we can not relinquish the site, we make sure it is in a safe and stable condition, and the cost of aftercare is appropriately provided.

 As a member of the International Council of Mining & Metals, we contributed to the development of the ICMM Integrated Mine Closure Good Practice Guide.
-We are also leading two of the 2019-21 Closure Working Group projects – External Reporting Metrics and Key Performance Indicators.
+We are also actively participating in two of the 2019-21 Closure Working Group projects – External Reporting Metrics and Key Performance Indicators.

 Our Kelian team rehabilitated the 6,670-hectare gold mine site, including remediating waste dumps and building dams to protect ground and surface water from mine tailings, and converting areas that lay beneath the processing plant into a wetland.